Murder of Balbir Singh Sodhi: Arrest, trial, and conviction of shooter

 Police arrested Roque the next day, initially unaware of the later shooting incidents.
 He reportedly shouted slogans including "I am a patriot!" and "I stand for America all the way!" during his arrest.
 His bail was set at $1 million.

 Roque's trial by jury began on August 18, 2003.
 Defense attorneys argued he was not guilty due to insanity, claiming that he had a diminished IQ and heard relentless voices telling him that Arabs were Satanic and must be killed.
 Two coworkers testified that Roque was "narrow-minded" and that he hated both immigrants and Arabs.
 Roque's defense attorney characterized him as mentally ill, and noted that his mother had twice been hospitalized for schizophrenia, a condition which has been shown to appear in those genetically predisposed to it.
 On September 30, 2003, he was found guilty of first degree murder, and was sentenced to death nine days later.

 On July 19, 2005, Roque was found guilty of an unspecified conspiracy charge while in prison, specified only as a violent crime.
 On February 27, 2006, he was found guilty of having manufactured a primitive weapon in prison three days earlier.
 In August 2006, the Arizona Supreme Court changed Roque's death sentence to a sentence of life in prison without parole, citing his low IQ and mental illness as mitigating factors.
 The trial was aired by Court TV in a five-part series.

 Roque died on May 11, 2022, while in Arizona Department of Corrections custody.
 He was 62 years old.

 Sukhpal Singh Sodhi

 On August 4, 2002, less than a year after Balbir's death, his younger brother Sukhpal was shot to death while driving his taxicab in San Francisco, apparently killed by a stray bullet from a nearby gang fight.
 In response to this second tragedy, Balbir's son said, "What are you going to do with anger?
 We like peace and we are peaceful people."

 Memorialization of Balbir Singh Sodhi

+Sodhi's family donated one of his turbans to the Smithsonian Museum of American History, where it is now a part of the organization's 9/11 collection.

-In the months prior to the 10-year anniversary of Sodhi's death, the Arizona Legislature decided that it wanted to remove Sodhi's name and plaque from the state's 9/11 memorial.
+In the months leading up to the 10-year anniversary of Sodhi's death, the Arizona Legislature decided that it wanted to remove Sodhi's name and plaque from the state's 9/11 memorial, as he was not a victim of the attacks themselves.
 This was vetoed by the governor after an outcry of advocacy from community groups in the area.
+Governor Jan Brewer vetoed the bill and continued to honor the memory of Mr. Sodhi.